AriaSalvatrice/AriaModules/README.md

 ### Setting the scale

 The scale of the device can be set from multiple sources, and **the last source to make a change always has the last word what's the scale**.
-The possible sources are:
+The possible sources of change are:

-- The Piano keys
+- Pressing the Piano keys
-- The Scale/Key knobs
+- Turning the Scale/Key knobs
-- Receiving a scale from the device on the left
+- Receiving a scale from the device immediately to the left
 - Receiving a scale from the external input
 - Changing the scene
+- Importing a chord progression or portable sequence with the keyboard button

 All the quantizer columns on a module follow the same scale.
 And while in this documentation I call them scales for simplicity, **QQQQ** also works with chords (albeit, without knowledge of their intended voicing), and can be a fantasatic arpeggiator.